 Going back from the Victoria Peak.

-There is a huge shopping Gallery at the top of Victoria Peak with lots of restaurants.
-Again there are several ways to get back from the Victoria Peak.
+After hiking Victoria Peak you can visit the huge shopping Gallery located at the top, hosting many restaurants and souvenir shops.
+Again there are several ways to get back from Victoria Peak.

 Continue your adventure in Hong Kong: